ut-texas-robotics/shops/labs/Raise3D_StartupGuide.md

 + Select `Import Model` and select your .STL file.
   - To export .STL files from SOLIDWORKS: https://www.cati.com/blog/2016/06/exporting-stl-files-from-solidworks-for-3d-printing/
 + If successfully imported, your model should be seen in the ideaMaker workspace.
 Select which extruder you plan to print with.
 Default is left extruder.
-+ From here, you can rotate or translate your model as needed.
++ From here, you can rotate or translate your model as needed using the tools located on the top toolbar.
   - It may be beneficial to rotate your model to decrease printing time and required supports.
-In general, you want the highest amount of surface area to be closest to the build plate.
 + If you are importing multiple models, ensure that they are not touching.
   - When spacing models, it is reccomended to provide at least 10 mm of space in between each model.
   - Verify that all models are placed correctly on the build plate.
 This can be done by setting the *Z* position of each model to 0.